-As at May 31, 2012, the Company's financial instruments are comprised of cash, accounts receivable and accounts payable and accrued liabilities and reclamation bonds.
-The carrying value of accounts receivable, reclamation bonds and accounts payable and accrued liabilities approximate their fair values due to the relatively short periods to maturity of these financial instruments.
+As at August 31, 2012, the Company's financial instruments are comprised of cash, accounts receivable, accounts payable and accrued liabilities and due to related parties.
+Cash is carried at fair value using a level 1 fair value measurement.
+The carrying value of accounts receivable and accounts payable and accrued liabilities and due to related parties approximate their fair values due to the relatively short periods to maturity of these financial instruments.